Veterans Day

 Flowers are laid at the Vietnam Veterans Memorial in Washington D.C.

-In the same year, 1919, President Woodrow Wilson honored the end of World War I by proclaiming November 11 Armistice Day.
+In this same year, President Woodrow Wilson honored the end of World War I by proclaiming November 11 Armistice Day.
 He issues these words:

 "To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations…”